biotaphy/tutorials/_sources/tutorial/w5_split_occurrence_data.rst.txt

 Webinar 5: Split and merge occurrence data by species
 ================================================================

 Split one or more occurrence datasets by species.
+This tool will split a large dataset into separate files, grouped by species name.
 If we are splitting more than one dataset, records in different datasets with the same species name will be combined into one file.
 The tool allows multiple operations, defined in a configuration file, to be applied to the data at the same time, just like